DoTheEvo/selfhosted-apps-docker/README.md

 * quick managment, quick exec in to a container, check logs, stop it,...

-Written in Go, so its super fast and installation is trivial when it is a single binary, as likely your distro does not have in repos.
+Written in Go, so its super fast and installation is trivial when it is a single binary, as likely your distro does not have it in repos.
 If you use arch, like I do, its on AUR.